openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 in a single GitHub repository.
 Exceptions will be made in the case of edx-platform where there may be multiple distinguishable components in that single repository.
 Components will typically, but not always, be hosted at the `openedx GitHub organization`_.
-Components will be "part of" or "critical to" the open-source platform.
+Components will be either "part of" or "critical to" the open-source platform.

 The term **maintainer** will mean a named person or persons responsible for the health of the component and the component's community.